Saadhuriyan: Production

 T. J. Kumar, an erstwhile assistant of director K. Subhash, narrated the story of Saadhuriyan to director Bharathiraja, who recommended that his son Manoj was cast in the project.
 Manoj changed his stage name to Manoj Bharathi for the film, hoping that it would be a more auspicious name for him.
 Kunal was signed on to play a second lead role, appearing with Manoj again after Varushamellam Vasantham (2002), and a photo session featuring both actors was held in October 2004.
 Meera Vasudevan was cast as the lead actress, before being replaced by Rathi.
-Later Nandana, who had earlier appeared in Success (2003), was signed to play the lead female character.

-The climax of the film was shot at director Bharathiraja's house in Neelankarai during March 2005.
+A scene in which Manoj was to put his hand on Nandana took several takes till Nandana put his hand on her by herself.

 Soundtrack

 The score and soundtrack for the film was by Deva.